dk53/ElValidator/README.md

 textField.validationBlock = validationBlock
 ```

-The you use the validation block to manage feedbacks
+Then you use the validation block to manage feedbacks
 ```swift
 var validationBlock:((_: [Error]) -> Void)?